-Joe is a writer of anglo-Indian heritage, who grew up in Gloucestershire and Devon, on a diet of Roald Dahl books, Beano comics and Nintendo games.
+Joe is a writer of Anglo-Indian heritage, who grew up in Gloucestershire and Devon, on a diet of Roald Dahl books, Beano comics and Nintendo games.
 He studied drama at the University of Exeter, where he co-founded Worklight Theatre.

-In addition to his various projects as a writer, Joe also works as an actor for stage and screen.
+Joe also works as an actor for stage and screen.
 His recent credits include Rain Man (Bill Kenwright Ltd) and Great Things Happen at Home (Brother Brother Film).

 Joe Sellman-Leava is represented by Frances Arnold